Freedom Graphics Press is a boutique publishing company that specializes in preserving local history.

 Welcome to the Old West!

-A delightful collection of short stories recalling the pioneer days of a still-rugged country, this book makes a welcome addition to the rich history of Lytton and the area around it.
+A delightful collection of short stories recalling the pioneer days of a still-rugged country, this book makes a welcome addition to the rich history of Lytton, the Stein Valley and the area around them.

 An Autobiography by the late Reverand Stanley Higgs